containers/podman/docs/podman-build.1.md

 Path of the authentication file.
 Default is ${XDG\_RUNTIME\_DIR}/containers/auth.json, which is set using `podman login`.
 If the authorization state is not found there, $HOME/.docker/config.json is checked, which is set using `docker login`.

+Note: You can also override the default path of the authentication file by setting the REGISTRY\_AUTH\_FILE environment variable. `export REGISTRY_AUTH_FILE=path`

 **--build-arg** *arg=value*

 Specifies a build argument and its value, which will be interpolated in